-Josh And Anna Duggar Swallow Jessa, Jinger And Family News With Divorce Rumor
+Josh And Anna Duggar Swallow Jessa, Jinger, And Family News With Divorce Rumor

 A post shared by DavidnCil Waller (@davidncil) on

 Much of his drama has swallowed up the good things that are happening in the family.
-For example, Jessa just gave birth to a beautiful and healthy second baby, Jinger is now settling in with her new husband in Texas, Jill is off to Central America again to continue for mission work and Joy-Anna is basking in her new courtship with Austin Forsyth.
+For example, Jessa just gave birth to a beautiful and healthy second baby; Jinger is now settling in with her new husband in Texas; Jill is off to Central America again to continue for mission work, and Joy-Anna is basking in her new courtship with Austin Forsyth.

 Do you think the Duggar family will continue to focus on good news?
 Let us know in the comments below!